jamestowers/custom-featured-image-metabox/README.txt

 Tags: featured image, metabox
 Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 0.9.1
+Stable tag: 0.9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom the title, content and link / button text in the Featured Image metabox.
+Custom the title, content and set / remove link text in the Featured Image metabox.

 == Description ==

-Custom the title, content and link / button text in the Featured Image metabox.
+With this plugin, you can custom the Featured Image metabox by:
+* Set the tilte text instead of the default "Featured Image".
+* Add instructions for the image, like the image dimenstions.
+* Set a custom set / remove link text, instead of the default "Set / Remove featured image".
+* Custom the metabox by post types.
+Each post type has its own custom settings.

 == Installation ==